dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 ---
 layout: page
 title: Feature Spec
-published: false
+published: true
 ---

 ![](img/feature_spec.gif){: .fancy .medium}

+## What is a feature spec?

 The feature spec is a document that is a walk-though of your project from the users perspective.
 It provides a listing of all the features you are envisioning for the product.
 The feature spec functions as your overall plan for the project.
-Rather than thinking about it as locking you in, use this as an opportunity to think through your product in detail.
+Rather than thinking about it as locking you in, this is an opportunity to think through your product in detail.
 Think of it as a living document, don’t be afraid to change it later as your ideas about the project mature.
 It does not need to be an exhaustive document.
-Joel Spolsky (of Stackoverflow and more recently Trello) has a nice writeup of the why and how of specs here: [joelonsoftware](http://www.joelonsoftware.com/articles/fog0000000035.html).
-He references an [overly long example](http://www.joelonsoftware.com/articles/WhatTimeIsIt.html).
-We’ll simplify things a little bit and keep our document shorter and although he says only one person should write the spec, you should definitely do this as your whole team!
-Here's some more [tips on feature specs](https://medium.com/dali-lab/9-ideas-for-more-useful-feature-specs-7ca5c679ca3c).
+Joel Spolsky (of Stackoverflow and more recently Trello) has a nice writeup of the why and how of specs here: [joelonsoftware](http://www.joelonsoftware.com/articles/fog0000000035.html) and here's some great general [tips on feature specs](https://medium.com/dali-lab/9-ideas-for-more-useful-feature-specs-7ca5c679ca3c).

-For our needs — the feature spec is a listing of what you think you need to build this term to be able to prove out your idea.
+For our needs — the feature spec will be listing of what you think you need to build this term to be able to prove out your idea.

+## Another document?

+Nope!

 Rather than creating a separate document for this — we're going to use [ZenHub](https://www.zenhub.com/)!
 Wait what is this ZenHub thing?!
 Not another tool!  ❌